Biliary complication rates similar for kids and adults after weight-loss surgery

 Adolescents and teens experience biliary side effects after weight-loss surgery at about the same rate as adults.
 However, in younger patients, the symptoms are more likely to manifest as pancreatic inflammation, or acute pancreatitis, according to a new study published in the November issue of the journal Obesity.

-“Biliary issues after laparoscopic sleeve gastrectomy occur with about the same frequency in pediatric patients as they do in adults,” says Evan Nadler, M.D., MBA, senior author on the study and director of the Bariatric Surgery Program at Children’s National Hospital.
+“Biliary issues after laparoscopic sleeve gastrectomy occur with about the same frequency in pediatric patients as they do in adults,” says Evan Nadler, M.D., senior author on the study and director of the Bariatric Surgery Program at Children’s National Hospital.
 “We were surprised, however, to find that the small number of pediatric patients who do experience these complications seem to be more likely to have acute pancreatitis as a result.
 In adults, it’s more commonly the gall bladder that acts up as opposed to the pancreas.”

 The study included 309 patients without previous or concurrent history of biliary disease or gallstones who had undergone laparoscopic sleeve gastrectomy at Children’s National.
 Twenty-one patients, or 6.7% of the cohort, were diagnosed with biliary disease after surgery.
 Sixty-two percent of the pediatric patients with biliary disease also showed signs of acute pancreatitis, while only one-third of those with post-operative biliary disease presented with a gallstone blockage, or biliary colic.
 In adults, biliary colic is a primary symptom after surgery and far fewer adults experience acute pancreatitis.

 “We definitely need more research, across a more diverse population, to understand the mechanisms behind this higher likelihood of acute pancreatitis in pediatric patients.
 More importantly, this study provides a proof point that weight-loss surgery doesn’t pose any higher risk of biliary complications for kids than it does for adults.”